Notification Flood Control

 - Suppression Duration: The time period during which additional notifications are suppressed, after the notification limit has been reached.

 - Device Types: The device types that flood control applies to: Email (the email setting also applies to fax devices), Mobile Apps, SMS, and Voice.
 Notifications to other device types are still delivered.

 - Click Save.

-When enabled for an integration, notification flood control applies to notifications that target users directly, via subscriptions, or through activity updates.
-If a user previously received notifications from an integration by any of these methods, xMatters will suppress any additional notifications from these methods that exceed the specified notification flood control settings for the selected device types.
+When enabled, notification flood control applies to notifications that target users directly, via subscriptions, or through activity updates.
+If a user previously received notifications from a workflow or integration by any of these methods, xMatters will suppress any additional notifications from these methods that exceed the specified notification flood control settings for the selected device types.

 Notification flood control also overrides the 'Allow Duplicates' setting for groups, suppressing duplicate notifications sent to the same device type of a particular user based on their membership in more than one group.